DHI Rules & Procedures

 If more than one VT is required during the year, the DHI technician that supervised the first verification test can perform any required additional VTs for the duration of the test year.
 It is preferred that a verification test not be the last test of a doe or herds lactation.
 The DHIA or DHIA affiliate may notify herd owners when a VT is required, but it is the herd owner’s responsibility to keep track of projected lactation records of does, their test plan VT requirements, know when a VT is required and make arrangements for one.

-• A. Herds on APCS (02), EOM, AP, APT test plans must have a whole herd VT performed.
+A Verification Test (VT) is required as follows:- A. Herds on APCS (02), EOM, AP, APT test plans must have a whole herd VT performed.
 It is suggested that this be done about mid-lactation.

-• B. Herds on the OS testing plan must have a VT performed between 60 and 150 days of each doe’s lactation.
+- B. Herds on the OS testing plan must have a VT performed between 60 and 150 days of each doe’s lactation.
 This rule may result in having to hold more than one verification test during the year if the first VT is not during a doe/does 60-150 days of lactation.

-• C. Standard breed does must have a VT when a doe in milk at least 90 days is projected on an actual basis (AB column on some monthly reports) to produce 3000 lbs. of milk and 105 lbs. of butterfat that lactation, or on a projected mature equivalent (ME column on monthly reports) to produce of 3500 lbs. of milk and 125 lbs. of butterfat at maturity, and when on a 180 day basis the ME is 4000 lbs. of milk and 140 lbs. of butterfat.
+- C. Standard breed does must have a VT when a doe in milk at least 90 days is projected on an actual basis (AB column on some monthly reports) to produce 3000 lbs. of milk and 105 lbs. of butterfat that lactation, or on a projected mature equivalent (ME column on monthly reports) to produce of 3500 lbs. of milk and 125 lbs. of butterfat at maturity, and when on a 180 day basis the ME is 4000 lbs. of milk and 140 lbs. of butterfat.
 Herd owners are to keep track of projected production and have a VT performed if required.

-• D. Miniature breeds must have a VT when a doe in milk at least 90 days has a projected actual basis (AB column on some monthly reports) to produce 1000 lbs. of milk and 50 lbs. of butterfat or has a mature equivalent (ME column on monthly reports) to produce 1167 lbs. of milk and 58 lbs. of butterfat at maturity, and when on a 180 day basis has a ME equivalent of 1333 lbs. of milk and 67 lbs. of butterfat.
+- D. Miniature breeds must have a VT when a doe in milk at least 90 days has a projected actual basis (AB column on some monthly reports) to produce 1000 lbs. of milk and 50 lbs. of butterfat or has a mature equivalent (ME column on monthly reports) to produce 1167 lbs. of milk and 58 lbs. of butterfat at maturity, and when on a 180 day basis has a ME equivalent of 1333 lbs. of milk and 67 lbs. of butterfat.
 Herd owners are to keep track of projected production and have a VT preformed if required.

-• E. Lincoln Doe Awards require that in order to be eligible to compete for an award, does must have had a VT during the qualifying lactation.
+- E. Lincoln Doe Awards require that in order to be eligible to compete for an award, does must have had a VT during the qualifying lactation.

-16. Does aborting or kidding early DHI record treatment- Generally the following coding is used, but herd owners need to check with their DHIA if the DHIA coding policy is the same.
+- Does aborting or kidding early DHI record treatment- Generally the following coding is used, but herd owners need to check with their DHIA if the DHIA coding policy is the same.

-• A. Does freshening less than 10 days before the expected kidding date, will have the lactation coded Normal.
+- A. Does freshening less than 10 days before the expected kidding date, will have the lactation coded Normal.

-• B. Does freshening more than 10 days from the due date , dry or in milk, will have the lactation recorded as Abnormal.
+- B. Does freshening more than 10 days from the due date , dry or in milk, will have the lactation recorded as Abnormal.

-• C. Does that abort while in milk and carried a kid less than 80 days will have their record continued without interruption.
+- C. Does that abort while in milk and carried a kid less than 80 days will have their record continued without interruption.

-• D. If no breeding date is available and a does aborts while in milk for less than 240 days, the current record will continue without interruption.
+- D. If no breeding date is available and a does aborts while in milk for less than 240 days, the current record will continue without interruption.

-17. Doe pages-Indivual All Doe pages/ ICRs for does must be sent to the AGS Office/ DHI coordinator when the doe is dry or has left the herd.
+- Doe pages-Indivual All Doe pages/ ICRs for does must be sent to the AGS Office/ DHI coordinator when the doe is dry or has left the herd.
 It must be coded on the next monthly report if the doe is dry or the reason she left the herd for the Doe page to be sent to the herd owner and the data to USDA.
 The labeling of the type of lactation on the Doe sheet by the DHIA/DRPC is final.
 Doe page/ICR lactation records labeled Incomplete, Unofficial, not for USDA use or any other terms indicating the same, are kept in the AGS DHI records, but are not eligible for production awards.

-18. Doe pages/ICRs or electronic USDA DHI records for lactations completed by December 31, must be received by the following March 1 deadline, for a doe to be considered eligible for Top Ten or Lincoln Doe Awards ( See OS restrictions).
+- Doe pages/ICRs or electronic USDA DHI records for lactations completed by December 31, must be received by the following March 1 deadline, for a doe to be considered eligible for Top Ten or Lincoln Doe Awards ( See OS restrictions).
 The monthly report listing the 305 day record for does milking beyond 305 days, but not yet completed by December 31, may be sent in to be eligible for that year’s Top Ten and other awards (see OS restrictions).
 Doe pages received after the March 1 deadline will not prevent the doe receiving a *D (AR or Star program) if earned.

-19. Penalty for not submitting doe pages-It is mandatory that the herd owner send all doe pages to the DHI Coordinator by the March 1 deadline for does that completed lactations during the test year.
+- Penalty for not submitting doe pages-It is mandatory that the herd owner send all doe pages to the DHI Coordinator by the March 1 deadline for does that completed lactations during the test year.
 If the herd owner does not comply, a $5.00 penalty will be charged for the awarding of each subsequent doe’s AR title or Star.
 The herd owner may appeal the penalty to the DHI Committee within 30 days of the notice of noncompliance.
 If the Committee finds there is justification for noncompliance, the fee will be waived.

-20. AGS will recognize as official, any test or test program the AGS member’s DHIA/USDA accepts as official, as long as all AGS DHI rules are followed.
+- AGS will recognize as official, any test or test program the AGS member’s DHIA/USDA accepts as official, as long as all AGS DHI rules are followed.

-21. Acceptance of other registry DHI records- AGS will accept the DHI records of ADGA and CGS with DHIR Program standards equal to or exceeding those of AGS.
+- Acceptance of other registry DHI records- AGS will accept the DHI records of ADGA and CGS with DHIR Program standards equal to or exceeding those of AGS.
 The Doe page/ ICR, registration paper, and the current revision fee shall be submitted to the office with the request for recognition of DHIR milk records by AGS.
 In addition, AGS will accept the DHI records from an AGS recognized registry for goats re-registering in AGS.
 The Doe page/ICR and a copy of the registration certificate, with an application to register should be sent to the office for processing.
 AGS DHI titles for an approved record will apply.

-22. AGS will accept One Day Test records from other goat registries AGS recognizes, such as One Day Milk Competitions of ADGA or CGS.
+- AGS will accept One Day Test records from other goat registries AGS recognizes, such as One Day Milk Competitions of ADGA or CGS.
 For recognition in AGS for One Day Test records from ADGA or CGS, the herd owner should send the required documents, a request for the test acceptance and a certificate revision fee to the office.
 Documents/papers needed for processing a record are: a copy of the One Day Test data sheet, a copy of the lab report if not on the One Day Test day data sheet, a Height form for any miniature doe, and the registration certificate and fee for revision.
 Qualifying does are awarded AGS Star Program stars and are eligible for Top Ten lists.

-23. Should a DHIA, DRPC, or DHI Technician notify AGS of a discrepancy in records or violation of rules/procedures, the matter will be referred to the AGS Board of Directors and DHI Committee for consideration and decision as to possible action.
+- Should a DHIA, DRPC, or DHI Technician notify AGS of a discrepancy in records or violation of rules/procedures, the matter will be referred to the AGS Board of Directors and DHI Committee for consideration and decision as to possible action.

 In addition should AGS discover a discrepancy in records or violation of the AGS DHI Rules and Procedures in DHIR or One Day Tests, the matter will be referred to the AGS Board of Directors and DHI committee for consideration and a decision as to possible action.